ucsd-cse110-sp23/cse-110-project-team-4/README.md

 #### Demo: satisfaction of all milestone requirements – 35 points [priority] - points:

-- [x] Story 1: **Ask a question** [H] - 12 pts
+- [x] Story 1: **Ask a prompt** [H] - 12 pts
-  - As a user I want the app to display an answer when I ask a question verbally so that I don’t have to type in my questions
+  - As a user I want the app to display an answer when I ask a prompt verbally so that I don’t have to type in my prompts

 - [x] Story 2: **Copy and paste answers** [M] - 2 pts
   - As a user I want copy parts of an answer so that I can paste them into another program like Google Documents so that I can add part of the answer to my research paper

-- [x] Story 3: **Browse question prompt history** [H] - 5 pts
+- [x] Story 3: **Browse prompt prompt history** [H] - 5 pts
-  - As a user I want to be able to view a list of past questions so that I can see what questions I already asked
+  - As a user I want to be able to view a list of past prompts so that I can see what prompts I already asked

 - [x] Story 4: **Persistence of old prompts and answers** [M] - 2 pts
-  - As a user I want older questions and answers to still be available after the program is killed and restarted so that I can find the information and topics again
+  - As a user I want older prompts and answers to still be available after the program is killed and restarted so that I can find the information and topics again

-- [x] Story 5: **Read old question prompt and answer** [H] - 5 pts
+- [x] Story 5: **Read old prompt prompt and answer** [H] - 5 pts
-  - As a user I want to be able to view the answer to a past question when I click on it the question history so that I can review a previous answer
+  - As a user I want to be able to view the answer to a past prompt when I click on it the prompt history so that I can review a previous answer

-- [x] Story 6: **Delete old question prompt and answer** [M] - 3 pts
+- [x] Story 6: **Delete old prompt prompt and answer** [M] - 3 pts
-  - As a user I want to be able to select a past question and then delete it so that I can remove unneeded questions so I can more easily find important information
+  - As a user I want to be able to select a past prompt and then delete it so that I can remove unneeded prompts so I can more easily find important information

-- [x] Story 7: **Clear all older question prompts and answers** [M] - 3 pts
+- [x] Story 7: **Clear all older prompt prompts and answers** [M] - 3 pts
-  - As a user I want to be able to clear all past questions when I no longer need them so that I can prevent my screen from being cluttered when researching new topics
+  - As a user I want to be able to clear all past prompts when I no longer need them so that I can prevent my screen from being cluttered when researching new topics

 - [x] Story 8: **Scalable to work on multiple platforms** [M] - 3 pts *Details for Story 8:*